ably/ably-ui/README.md

 ### Using the development build of ably-ui in the preview app

-To develop the package locally, you will need to do 2 things:
+To develop the package locally, follow these steps:

-1. Make the app use local versions of `ably-ui`
+1. Use the local version of `ably-ui` (both of the npm package and gem)
-2. Run a process to rebuild `ably-ui`s

-For `1`, do the following:

 ```bash
 # in the root directory